RTXteam/RTX-KG2/README.md

 [An advantage to having the `git clone` command separated out from the install script is that it provides control over which branch you want to use for the KG2 build code.]

-(4) Change branches to the KG2 buid code if necessary
+(4) Change branches to the KG2 build code if necessary

     cd ~/RTX-KG2/
     git checkout [branch name]